 Some schools require a student to have CPR training before beginning a phlebotomy course and other schools offer CPR training as part of their mandatory coursework.
 Depending on the school, the student might also need to submit a social security number because licensing agencies sometimes use the social security number for identification.
 In addition, some schools in the United States require a student to provide English-language fluency.

 Typically, a student that completes a phlebotomy course receives a certification.
 This can happen in as little as a few months with dedicated study.
-Programs typically take between two and six months to complete, and the typical cost is between $2,000 and $4,000.
-An additional fee applies to sit for the phlebotomy certification exam.

 Schools offering phlebotomy programs also offer additional training opportunities in the medical industry.
 For example, some schools that offer phlebotomy certifications offer associate’s degrees in a variety of health-related topics, including health information and technology and health office management.